 A fellow walks into the shop all overgrown and dusty, wearing his work coveralls, and points to the Reuzel postcard with the razor faded pomp on it.

-I was totally planning on pomping this head, but as I cut, his strong hair directionality along with his general look (more so from slightly above his head, in my vantage point at the time) was looking awful familiar.
-So I pulled up this photo on my phone, we changed course, and he was even more excited about his new hair.
+We were totally planning on pomping this head, but as we cut, his strong hair directionality along with his general look (more so from slightly above his head, in our vantage point at the time) was looking awful familiar.
+So we pulled up this photo a phone, we changed course, and he was even more excited about his new hair.

-Still essentially a razor faded pomp (faded with the razor, not clippers and liners, just like the 89-year-old Italian barber I apprenticed under taught me), just roughed up and texturized a bit to camouflage the over-thinning from his last cut.
+Still essentially a razor faded pomp (faded with the razor, not clippers and liners, just like the 89-year-old Italian barber Blademaiden apprenticed under taught her), just roughed up and texturized a bit to camouflage the over-thinning from his last cut.

-With this only being the first visit, I am positively giddy about the things we are going to do to his head in the future.
+With this only being the first visit, we are positively giddy about the things we are going to do to his head in the future.

 If you like to keep your cut fairly fresh, getting in the chair every two weeks is ideal for this cut.
 The top only needs a trim every 4 to 6 weeks, so depending on your growth tolerance, you can get away with a total cut every month.